hussamcode/online_store_backend/README.md

 For the backend (from the server directory): npm start

-6.Open your web browser and access the website at http://localhost:3000.
+6. Open your web browser and access the website at http://localhost:3000.
-#Usage
+# Usage
 Visit the website and create an account to start shopping.
 Browse products, add items to your cart, and proceed to checkout.
 Administrators can log in to the admin panel to manage products and view orders.

-#Contributing
+# Contributing
 If you'd like to contribute to this project, please follow these steps:

 Fork the repository on GitHub.